The first community working group meeting for the Marino Dust Study was held on 24 May 2021.

-The Environment Protection Authority (EPA) is inviting residents in the Marino area to participate in a study to assess dust levels.
+The Environment Protection Authority (EPA) has invited residents in the Marino area to participate in a study to assess dust levels.
 This study is in response to advice from community representatives that dust is at higher levels than usual, and will be run over 12 months to determine whether the dust being experienced by the community exceeds national standards.
-A monitoring network will be designed in conjunction with local residents, and real-time air quality and meteorological data will be made publicly available.
+A monitoring network has been designed in conjunction with local residents, and real-time air quality and meteorological data will be made publicly available.

 Join the community working group